 One of the benefits of Knippa is that there is very little traffic.
 The average commute to work is 17.12 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The education level of Knippa citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.20% of adults 25 and older in Knippa have a college degree.
+In terms of college education, Knippa is nearly on par with the US average for all cities of 21.84%: 18.20% of adults 25 and older in Knippa have a bachelor's degree or advanced degree.

 The per capita income in Knippa in 2022 was $24,063, which is lower middle income relative to Texas, and low income relative to the rest of the US.
 This equates to an annual income of $96,252 for a family of four.
 However, Knippa contains both very wealthy and poor people as well.